GCP Connection Scanning Configuration

 1.0 Introduction

-This article describes the minimum access privileges required for Fortanix Key Insight to scan the Google Cloud Platform (GCP) cloud projects.
+This article describes the minimum access privileges required for Fortanix Key Insight to scan the Google Cloud Platform (GCP) cloud organization and projects.

 2.0 Terminology Reference